-Our East Lothian Schools Counselling service provides counselling for young people (aged 10 to 18) living in East Lothian.
+Our East Lothian Schools Counselling service provides counselling for children and young people (aged 10 to 18) living in East Lothian.

 The service is available to young people regardless of their current participation in mainstream education or where they attend.
 This includes young people who are educated at home, by other providers or who are not attending any education or training at present.

 Requests for school counselling in East Lothian are made by a Named Education Contact.
 In Primary Schools, the Named Education Contact is the Head Teacher and in Secondary Schools, the young person’s Guidance Teacher.

 Young people, parents and professionals can contact the Named Education Contact to ask that young people be considered for School Counselling.
 The Named Education Contact then completes a Request for Assistance Form and sends this to the Mental Health and Wellbeing Single Point of Access.